Holter Monitors in Cardiac Care

 4. Syncope Evaluation: Syncope, commonly known as fainting, can result from various cardiac and non-cardiac causes.
 Holter monitoring aids in capturing cardiac arrhythmias associated with syncope, facilitating accurate diagnosis and tailored treatment plans to prevent recurrences.

-Role of Holter Monitors in Treatment
+Role of Holter Monitors in Cardiac Care Treatment

 The data obtained from Holter monitoring serves as a cornerstone in managing cardiac arrhythmias.
 Based on the findings, healthcare providers can formulate individualised treatment strategies aimed at optimising patient outcomes.